MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/Remove-ADUser.md

 PS C:\> Get-ADUser -Identity "cn=glenjohn,dc=appnc" -Server Lds.Fabrikam.com:50000 | Remove-ADUser
 ```

-This command gets the user with the distinguished name cn=glenjohn,dc=appnc from the AD LDS instance and removes it.s
+This command gets the user with the distinguished name cn=glenjohn,dc=appnc from the AD LDS instance and removes it.

 ## PARAMETERS